adrianmrt/ConnectMind/README.md

 # ConnectMind
-Videogame prototype based on mental health training and with an idea of letting everyone play it despite their age.
+Videogame prototype based on memory training and with an idea of letting everyone play it despite their age.